 Each transaction at a CoinMover ATM comes with a fixed-price USD transaction fee that ranges from $0.99 to $4.00.
 As of April 2020, we are charging $2.75.
 We attempt to explain the various costs and fees involved with transacting digital currency below.
 This set fee is generally the amount necessary to move funds from our exchange accounts to our hot wallets, and then to your personal wallet when buying and the same in reverse when selling.

 In addition to this flat fee, we also add the following:

-For sell transactions, where you sell your digital currency back to CoinMover from your own wallet and withdraw cash from our machine, we charge 4.0% above the current market rate.
+For sell transactions, where you sell your digital currency back to CoinMover from your own wallet and withdraw cash from our machine, we charge between 0% and 4.0% above the current market rate.
 Most of the time this is set at 0.9% or 1.9%.
 The reason the sell rate is slower lower than the buy rate is the transaction doesn't have to make its way back into the traditional banking system and incur those additional costs.
 Again, see below for an explanation.

 That's crazy!
 Why are fees high?